gmun5/gmun5/README.md

 ## Objective

-My journey in information systems and supply chain management has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My academic background in Information Systems and Supply Chain Management, with a concentration in Cybersecurity, has provided me with a strong foundation in the field, and I am eager to begin my career in a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]